-There is something special about the completion of an album.
-It’s the culmination of hours of time, energy, heart, and hard work.
-Believing in yourself and your music, you want to get your album heard by as many people as possible.
+Completing an album takes a great deal of energy, heart, and hard work.
+With so much invested in that process, it’s no wonder you want to get your album heard by as many people as possible.

 1. Set up a pre-order